sqlparser/sqlflow_public/install_sqlflow.md

 - "ApiPrefix": "http://127.0.0.1:8081"

+	Default is empty and no need to change it if the frontend is installed on the same server as the backend.
-	set your own IP address and keep port 8081 if it's unchanged during the installation of backend.
+	Otherwise, set your own IP and port like above.
+The default port is 8081.

 - "base64token": ""